Sponge UK Limited Data Protection Policy

 2.The data protection principles

-This Policy aims to ensure compliance with the GDPR.
-The GDPR sets out the following principles with which any party handling personal data must comply.
+This Policy aims to ensure compliance with GDPR.
+GDPR sets out the following principles with which any party handling personal data must comply.
 All personal data must be:

 2.1 Processed lawfully, fairly, and in a transparent manner in relation to the data subject.